 Check U-Bends Near The Smell

-Your plumbing has safeguards in place to prevent sewer gas from wafting into your home.
+Your plumbing has safeguards to prevent sewer gas from wafting into your home.
 The u-bend is one such countermeasure.
-As the name implies, the u-bend is a portion of pipe shaped like a U. This shape makes it impossible for the rising gas to travel downwards and eventually out through your sink.
+As the name implies, the u-bend is a portion of pipe shaped like a U. This makes it impossible for the rising gas to travel downwards and eventually out through your sink.
 However, this u-shape that keeps smells out often also keeps debris trapped.
-There is a good chance that the smell in your drain is from food scraps, oil, and hair trapped in the u-bend.
-To remedy this situation, all you have to do is remove this portion of your pipes, clean it, and then reinstall.
+Therefore, there is a good chance that the smell in your drain is from food scraps, oil, and hair trapped in the u-bend.
+To remedy this situation, all you have to do is remove this portion of your pipes, clean it, and then reinstall it.

 Have Professionals Clear Ventilation Obstructions

-All plumbing is vented in one way or another as ventilation helps maintain the proper level of pressure in the system.
-The ventilation also has the added benefit of ensuring that the worst of your sewer odor never makes it into your home.
-You might find that sewer gas is making its way into your home regardless.
+All plumbing is vented in one way or another as ventilation helps maintain the proper pressure level in the system.
+The ventilation also benefits, ensuring that the worst of your sewer odor never makes it into your home.
+However, you might find that sewer gas is making its way into your home regardless.
 In this situation, you’ll need a professional plumber to assess the condition of your ventilation.

 Inspect Your Sewer Line For Damage

 The only cause for copious sewer gas in your home is a backed-up or damaged sewer line.
 Unfortunately, there’s no way to deal with this on your own.
 If you suspect that your sewer line is damaged, your best choice is to leave the job in the hands of professionals.
-Using state-of-the-art technology, they will perform extensive cleaning, relining, and replacements services to ensure that you never suffer from the same sewer odor again.
+They will perform extensive cleaning, relining, and replacement services using state-of-the-art technology to ensure that you never suffer from the same sewer odor again.